Safe Driving Tips For Older Adults

 Hitch A Ride With Friends

 Carpooling has benefits for people of any age.
 If you’re not up for driving, team up with a friend or look into a local car service.
 For example, many residents of Plush Mills Senior Living use their own vehicles for errands and attending events throughout Delaware county.
 However, sometimes they prefer to take advantage of the scheduled shuttle bus or the personal car service.
-To learn more about these and other services and amenities available at Plush Mills, contact us to schedule a tour.
+To learn more about these and other services and amenities available at Plush Mills, including our comprehensive services - from independent living to personal care and supportive care - contact us to schedule a tour.